 - Avoid fatty foods

 - No hepatotoxic drug or alcohol to be taken

-- Continuous monitoring by clinical and labortary parameters
+- Continuous monitoring by clinical and laboratory parameters

 Variants of Acute Viral Hepatitis

-There is rapid onset of liver failure due to rapid liver cell necrosis which occurs due to modification of host response to viral infection, allowing rapid viral replication Hepatitis B and C and superinfection with delta agent accounts for majority of the cases.
+There is rapid onset of liver failure due to rapid liver cell necrosis which occurs due to modification of host response to viral infection, allowing rapid viral replication.
+Hepatitis B and C and superinfection with delta agent account for the majority of cases.

 This occurs several weeks or months after apparent recovery.
 Sometimes it may be a second bout of hepatitis with a different virus.